yizhang82/yizhang82.github.io/_drafts/hacking-mysql-overview.md

 sudo apt install libssl-dev libzstd-dev libncurses5-dev libreadline-dev bison pkg-config
 ```

-> All my instructions below are tested on a Azure Linux Ubuntu 18.04 VM.
-They may vary slightly due to your configuration/distribution.
+> All my instructions below are tested on a Azure Linux Ubuntu 18.04 VM and on a MacBook Pro 2018.
+They may vary slightly due to your configuration/distribution if you are on a unix/linux system.
+Getting it to work on Windows wasn't too bad either, if I remember correctly.

 Now let's create a `debug` directory to store all our build files, and start the debug build: